Episode 103

 Ever asked your team a question and got nothing but crickets in response?
 Let’s break down why that happens and how to fix it!

-~~ Understand the three reasons why your team might not participate.
+~~ The three reasons why your team might not participate when you first start asking them questions rather than giving orders.

 ~~ Learn why trust is the rocket fuel for team engagement and how you can cultivate it through open, honest, and transparent communication.